What is the Chancellor’s Office Tax Offset Program (COTOP)?

 You may contact the Admissions & Records Office at (831) 755-6711 for clarification on what the COTOP entails.

 Why has my tax return been taken by Hartnell College?

 Your pasts due student fees were submitted to COTOP due to non-payment.
 Because Hartnell College did not receive anything in writing to dispute the charges explained above, COTOP was used as a collections tool provided by the State of California.
 If you want to dispute your charges, please follow the instructions above.

 How much do I owe?

-You can access your student account to check your outstanding balance by logging into PAWS for Students .
+You can access your student account to check your outstanding balance by logging into PAWS or Self-Serve Student Planner.
 Click on Account Summary by Term to see the semester/year in which fees are owed.